CompScience logoCarrier / MGA

 CompScience Review 2026: AI-Safety Workers' Comp

 CompScience treats workers' comp as a prevention problem, not just a payout.
 Its bet: the cameras already hanging in a warehouse or job site can be turned into a real-time safety system that flags hazards before they become injuries — and coverage priced around that active prevention should cost less over time.
-This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape.
 QuoteSweep does not compete with CompScience.

 TL;DR: CompScience (compscience.com) pairs workers' comp with AI computer-vision safety, turning a business's existing cameras into real-time hazard detection and pricing coverage around active prevention.
 Per reporting it raised a $27.6M Series B in 2025 (~$37.6M cumulative) and cites case-study results like a 35% reduction in claims frequency.